You choke me with your words,

 She realised that she wouldn’t dance around in this room again, singing her favourite songs.

-in the mirror on the wall again and curse her pimples or exclaim her long lashes.
+She realised that she would never look in the mirror on the wall again and curse her pimples or exclaim her long lashes.

 Her safe haven did not belong to her anymore.